handofkwll/fisica/README.md

   * .....
   * rendering observe
   * rendering writefits

+  Note that at the rendering stage there is often a warning of 'tight_layout: falling back to Agg renderer'.
+It is harmless.

   If it has worked then you should see a new directory in your working directory with name of form 'fisica-sim-yyyymmddThhmmss', which contains